Skip to content

 How do I report Council Tax Fraud?

-• You can report suspected fraud anonymously on-line, or alternatively, you should gather all the information you are aware of eg. names, addresses, telephone numbers, employment details and report the details to either the Customer Service Office in person, the office by telephone or via the Fraud Hotline on Free phone 0800 328 6340.
+• You should gather all the information you are aware of eg. names, addresses, telephone numbers, employment details and report the details to either the Customer Service Office in person, the office by telephone or via the Fraud Hotline on Free phone 0800 328 6340.

 • Let us know what type of fraud you suspect;